v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 **A:** **Security and Privacy** - We know that customers are tempted to use AI tools like the publicly available ChatGPT - or even their own company’s AI - to analyze survey comments.
 ChatGPT doesn't follow confidentiality thresholds the customers have set in Glint.
 Copilot in Viva Glint strictly follows Microsoft’s and Glint’s privacy, security, and confidentiality protection for customers’ data.

-**Accuracy and Relevance** - Copilot is tested with realistic mock data and human subject matter experts to evaluate the accuracy and relevance of the Copilot responses.
-Evaluation results are used in an improvement feedback loop to update the LLM instructions to improve the accuracy and relevance of the results.

 ## Data processing

 **Q: What customer data does Copilot in Viva Glint process?**